-In this post, we’ll help you to implement a growth mindset within your employees, so to help your business flourish.
+In this post, we’ll help you and your employees to cultivate a growth mindset so your business can flourish.

 - What is the Growth Mindset Meaning?